 It should be enough that we’re forced to battle squirrels year-round over control of our bird feeders.
 But, no, there are the holes they dig in our lawns time and time again, the veggies and fruits they leave half-eaten and rotting in our garden.
-And, when they aren’t scarring tree bark, they’re tearing off twigs and leaves for nest-building.
-In the fall, we find them nipping off the precious seed-bearing tips of branches to munch on.* Aargh!
+And, when they aren’t chewing up tree bark, they’re tearing off twigs and leaves for nest-building.
+In the fall, we find them nipping off the precious seed-bearing tips of branches to munch on.1 Aargh!

-Trees — no surprise here — play a significant role in the lives of tree squirrels.
-First of all, unless they can find a cozy attic, they live in trees year-round.
-Trees provide food: In summer, delicious fruits; in fall, acorns, nuts, and seeds.
-In late winter, when food is most scarce, hungry squirrels will strip bark and eat the underlying tender and sweet cambium layer.* Trees are also safe havens when predators are around.
+Trees—no surprise here—play a significant role in the lives of tree squirrels.
+First, unless they can find a cozy attic, they live in them year-round.
+They provide food: in summer, delicious fruits; in fall, acorns, nuts, and seeds.
+In late winter, when food is most scarce, hungry squirrels will strip bark and eat the underlying tender and sweet cambium layer.
+Trees are also safe havens away from predators.

-Scour the internet for solutions to the problem and here’s what you’ll find: Spray trees with cayenne pepper (but you’ll have to re-spray every time it rains, and it usually doesn’t deter them, anyway.)
+Scour the internet for solutions to the problem, and here’s what you’ll find: Instructions to spray trees with cayenne pepper (but you’ll have to re-spray every time it rains, and it usually doesn’t deter them, anyway.)
 Spray deer repellent (again, you’ll have to re-spray after rainfall).
-Hang a fake bird of prey in the tree to scare squirrels away (really? they’re just too sm art for that).
+Hang a fake bird of prey in the tree to scare them away (Really?
+They’re just too smart for that).
 Live-trap and relocate squirrels (others will quickly fill the void.)

-If you’re reading this page, you’re looking for guidance.
-The truth is, there seems to be no lasting solution, other than to 1) Plant your trees away from jumping-off places, such as other trees, roofs, and electric and cable lines — squirrels can leap 8 to 10 feet (2.4 to 3.0 m) horizontally; and 2) protect them with baffles.
+If you’re reading this page, you’re looking for a way to protect your tree(s).
+The truth is, there seems to be no lasting solution other than to plant your trees away from jumping-off places, such as other trees, roofs, and electric and cable lines—squirrels can leap 8 to 10 feet (2.4 to 3.0 m) horizontally, and to protect them with baffles.

 A baffle is a slick sheet of metal or plastic that fits around the trunk, acting as a barrier to keep squirrels from climbing up.
-The slippery surface prevents squirrels from clinging to it; they just slide back down.
-You can find baffles online, but they’re all designed for bird feeder mounting poles.
+The slippery surface prevents them from clinging to it—they slide back down.
+You can find baffles online, but they’re all designed for bird feeder poles.
 If the circumference of your tree is small enough for one of those, by all means, use it.
-Just make sure the bottom of the baffle will hang 4 to 5 feet above the surface of the ground.
+Just ensure the bottom of the baffle will hang 4 to 5 feet above the ground’s surface.

 Want to try your hand at a homemade baffle?
-They aren’t hard to make.
-Here are two ways:
+They aren’t hard to make.2 Here are two ways:

 Make a metal squirrel baffle

 A metal baffle is the most durable.
-Sheet metal is expensive and you may have to purchase it in a roll that’s more than you need.
+Sheet metal is expensive, and you may have to purchase it in a roll that’s more than you need.
 Select a 2-foot-wide roll (61 cm).
 Cut the metal larger than the circumference of the trunk.
-(Careful, the metal edge will be very sharp.)
-Don’t make it too snug, allow for tree growth so it can be enlarged later when it begins to fit too tightly.
+(Be careful, the metal edge will be very sharp.)
+Don’t make it too snug; allow for tree growth so it can be enlarged later when it begins to fit too tightly.
 Roll the baffle into a cone shape, tighter at the top than the bottom.
 Or leave it straight, like a stovepipe, but not so loose-fitting that squirrels can skinny up the tree inside it.
-Remove any interfering limbs and mount the baffle so that the bottom is 5 to 6 feet above the ground, as squirrels can jump that high.
+Remove any interfering limbs and mount the baffle so that the bottom is 5.0 to 6.0 feet (12.7–15.2 cm) feet above the ground because squirrels can jump 8.0 feet (20.3 cm) high.

 Easy-to-make plastic baffle

 An inexpensive alternative to sheet metal might work for you.
-Just get a 5-gallon paint bucket — available at any hardware or paint store for only a few dollars — some wire to hang it, and two eye bolts.
+Just get a 5.0 gallon (4.2 imp gal) paint bucket—available at any hardware or paint store for only a few dollars—some wire to hang it, and two eye bolts.
 Power tools aren’t necessary, but a hacksaw and keyhole saw will make the job easier.

 Measure the circumference of the tree trunk and draw a corresponding size on the bottom of the bucket.
-Our example is going to fit a tree trunk that will push the bucket nearly to its limit.
-The size shown here is 8 inches (20.3 cm) across, which will fit a trunk up to about 6 inches or so (15.2 cm) in diameter, with room for overlap (more about that later).
+Our example will fit a tree trunk that will push the bucket nearly to its limit.
+The size shown here is 8.0 inches (20.3 cm) across, which will fit a trunk up to about 6.0 inches or so (15.2 cm) in diameter, with room for overlap (more about that later).

 Drill a pilot hole so you can insert your saw to get started.